darde/dynamic-form/README.md

 # Dynamic Form App

 This is a small application to create dynamic forms.
 It uses React, TypeScript, and Vite.
+It also uses some libraries like `react-hook-form`.
+The app uses the Context API from React to manage the internal state.

 This app simulates an external HTTP request using the **Repository Pattern**.
 You can find the repository at `src/components/repositories/InMemoryRepository.tsx`.
 There, you'll find a `fetchData`async method, and a fake database structure with the form data.
-You can setup different form configurations.
+You can set up different form configurations.

 This form allows you to validate fields by adding the correct message errors.